SoosheBot/Adding-Data-Persistence-Authors/design/how-to-notes.md

 3. Import dependencies into your server file and map out your routes.
 Add all the content to make a working server and don't forget the module.exports in the end to export it to the index file correctly.

 4. Time to work on your migrations!
 Run `knex migrate:make [name of your migration file]` to build your data folder with your migrations.
 You can do `knex seed:make 00-[seed name]` to make seeds.
+    4a.
+Build your tables in migrations, and from them you can also build seeds.

 5. Add a dbConfig file in your data folder and add content to export all your knex-es.
+Then you can run your migrations with `knex migrate:latest` and `knex seed:run`.
+Note--Any time you run a migrate:latest, you need to rerun your seeds.